 XIII.
 HOME/CENTER COOPERATION We have an "Open Door" policy.
 Parents have free access at all times to all areas used by the children.
 It is suggested that comfortable play clothing be worn by the children to school.
 We ask that children not bring toys from home into the center, without permission from the teacher. (example: Show and Tell) The center will not accept any responsibility for toys, books, etc. that are brought into the school.
 A copy of "Minimum Standards for Day Care Centers" may be obtained from the State Department of Human Resources.
 Complaints from parents are to be discussed with the Director.

 XIV.
-MEALS & SNACKS First Steps will provide a morning snack to all children, an afternoon snack, and a balanced lunch.
+MEALS & SNACKS First Steps will provide a morning meal to all children, an afternoon snack, and a balanced lunch.
 All children arriving prior to 9:00 am, will be offered breakfast.
 A menu will be posted each week in our main hall.

 Birthdays: Parents are welcome to prepare special treats for your child's class.